BIOL275-MSUM/BIOL275-MSUM.github.io/eda-sac-application.Rmd

 The process of presentation at the SAC begins with submitting an application using the [online application form](https://my.mnstate.edu/SAC/form/index).

-Applications for the 2021 SAC are due [Sunday February 28, 2021.]{.text-danger}
+Applications for the 2022 SAC are due [Friday March 11, 2022.]{.text-danger}

-The application deadline will not be extended for any reason.
+If you do not submit your application by the deadline, you will be unable to participate in the SAC, which will negatively impact your course grade.

 ### Before you begin

 Before you begin the application process, you should read the [Exploratory Data Analysis Project](eda-project-instructions.html) instructions, choose the data set you will work with for the project, and write your abstract and title.

+[Your title and abstract should be approved by your instructor before you submit your application.]{.text-warning}

 Assemble all the required information and have it ready to copy and paste into the application form.
 The application form will time out after 30 minutes, so if you do not complete it within that time, your information will be lost and you will have to start over.

 You will need the following:

-1. Your Dragon ID
+1. The Dragon ID of everyone in your group, and whether each is an honor student or graduate student

 2. Title (already written, spell checked, and approved by your mentor)